 Northeast Georgia Salvation Army assistance programs.

 Salvation Army centers disbursed across northeastern Georgia are committed to helping struggling families meet their needs.
 Clients may be temporarily unemployed, faced with a crisis, or have some other type of short term hardship.
+Find everything from rent help or homeless shelters to free food (including Christmas and Thanksgiving meals), furniture, bank to school supplies and more.
 Case managers from centers in cities like Toccoa or counties including Habersham will provide direct financial assistance, if possible, or they may offer referrals.

 Emergency assistance and family services are offered to those who qualify.
 The Salvation Army, working with partner organizations and government resources, can help ensure a family gets its basic needs met.
 Most of what is available in the region is done so through the statewide Project Share program.